Applekiller733/movieapp/README.md

 admin access allows operator to add, remove or update elements of the movies list, which the operator can load/save to a JSON file.

-user access allows operator to see movies one by one by genre, look at their trailers through a (youtube) link and add movies to their watch list, which they can likewise load/save to a JSON file.
+user access allows operator to see movies one by one by genre, look at their trailers through a [Youtube link](https://www.youtube.com/) and add movies to their watch list, which they can likewise load/save to a JSON file.

+## Development

 -v0.1 initial commit